 During her time with the RSC, Stevenson appeared in productions of The Tempest, Antony and Cleopatra, Measure for Measure, Henry IV and As You Like It.
 Having made her name as a stage actress, Stevenson began to split her time between stage and screen as she landed roles in films like The March and Truly, Madly, Deeply during the early 1990s.

 In 1991, she appeared in the role of Death and the Maiden at the Royal Court and its subsequent West End transfer, which saw her recognised with the Olivier Award for Best Actress.
 She had received four nominations prior, in 1984, 1986 and 1987, and since she has been nominated for Duet for One in 2010.

 In recent years, Stevenson has forged a relationship with Robert Icke and the Almeida Theatre.
 She has starred in his productions of Mary Stuart, Hamlet and The Doctor, all of which premiered at the North London fringe theatre, and subsequently transferred to the West End.
-Mary Stuart saw Stevenson share the lead role with Lia Williams, and a coin flip at the beginning of each performance determine who played the title character or Elizabeth I, while her latest, The Doctor, is led by Stevenson.
+Mary Stuart saw Stevenson share the lead role with Lia Williams, and a coin flip at the beginning of each performance determine who played the title character or Elizabeth I.

 Stevenson then led the highly-acclaimed Robert Icke play, The Doctor, at the Almeida Theatre.
 The Doctor transfers to the Duke of York's Theatre.

 To get the latest news, reviews, interviews, new show alerts and ticket offers, sign up to our weekly newsletter

 You can unsubscribe at any time by following the instructions in the footer of every email we send.